Muhnyx/DivorcePrediction/README.md

 2. Receive predictions about marital status:
    - Probability of divorce.
    - Probability of non-divorce.
-3. Explore actionable feedback to improve relationship health.
+3. Get feedback to improve relationship health.

 ---